Classifying matchbox manifolds: Introduction

-In order to formulate a version of Theorem~\ref{thm-main2} for manifolds more general than $\mT^n$, we use the \emph{Borel Conjecture} for higher dimensional aspherical closed manifolds, which characterizes their homeomorphism types in terms of their fundamental groups.
-As discussed in Section~\ref{sec-examples}, when combined with Definition~\ref{def-Ylike}, this yields a weak form of the self-covering property of the circle, for leaves of general matchbox manifolds.
-Recall that the \emph{Borel Conjecture} is that if $Y_1$ and $Y_2$ are homotopy equivalent, aspherical closed manifolds, then a homotopy equivalence between $Y_1$ and $Y_2$ is homotopic to a homeomorphism between $Y_1$ and $Y_2$.
-The Borel Conjecture has been proven for many classes of aspherical manifolds, including: \begin{itemize} \item the torus $\mT^n$ for all $n \geq 1$, \item all \emph{infra-nilmanifolds} of dimension $n \geq 3$, \item all closed Riemannian manifolds $Y$ with negative sectional curvatures, \end{itemize} where a compact connected manifold $Y$ is an \emph{infra-nilmanifold} if its universal cover $\wtY$ is contractible, and the fundamental group of $M$ has a nilpotent subgroup with finite index.
+Recall that a finite $CW$-complex $Y$ is \emph{aspherical} if it is connected and its universal covering space is contractible.
+Let $\cA$ denote the collection of $CW$-complexes which are aspherical.
+Also recall that the \emph{Borel Conjecture} is that if $Y_1$ and $Y_2$ are homotopy equivalent, aspherical closed manifolds, then a homotopy equivalence between $Y_1$ and $Y_2$ is homotopic to a homeomorphism between $Y_1$ and $Y_2$.
+The Borel Conjecture has been proven for many classes of aspherical manifolds: \begin{itemize} \item the torus $\mT^n$ for all $n \geq 1$, \item all infra-nilmanifolds, \item closed Riemannian manifolds $Y$ with negative sectional curvatures, \item closed Riemannian manifolds $Y$ of dimension $n \ne 3,4$ with non-positive sectional curvatures. \end{itemize} A compact connected manifold $Y$ is an \emph{infra-nilmanifold} if its universal cover $\wtY$ is contractible, and the fundamental group of $M$ has a nilpotent subgroup with finite index.

 The above list is not exhaustive.
-The history and current status of the Borel Conjecture is discussed in the surveys of Davis \cite{Davis2012} and L\"{u}ck \cite{Lueck2012}.
-We introduce the notion of a \emph{strongly Borel} manifold. \begin{defn} A collection $\cA_B$ of closed manifolds is called \emph{Borel} if it satisfies the conditions \begin{itemize} \item[1)] Each $Y \in \cA_B$ is aspherical, \item[2)] Any closed manifold $X$ homotopy equivalent to some $Y \in\cA_B$ is homeomorphic to $Y$, and \item[3)] If $Y \in \cA_B,$ then any finite covering space of $Y $ is also in $\cA_B.$ \end{itemize} A closed manifold $Y$ is \emph{strongly Borel} if the collection $\cA_Y \equiv \langle Y \rangle$ of all finite covers of $Y$ forms a Borel collection. \end{defn} Each class of manifolds in the above list is strongly Borel.
+The history and current status of the Borel Conjecture is discussed in the surveys of Davis \cite{Davis2012} and L\"{u}ck \cite{Luck2012}.
+We introduce the notion of a \emph{strongly Borel} manifold. \begin{defn} A collection $\cA_B$ of closed manifolds is called \emph{Borel} if it satisfies the conditions \begin{itemize} \item[1)] Each $Y \in \cA_B$ is aspherical, \item[2)] Any closed manifold $X$ homotopy equivalent to some $Y \in\cA_B$ is homeomorphic to $Y$, and \item[3)] If $Y \in \cA_B,$ then any finite covering space of $Y $ is also in $\cA_B.$ \end{itemize} We say that a closed manifold $Y$ is \emph{strongly Borel} if the collection $\cA_Y \equiv \langle Y \rangle$ of all finite covers of $Y$ forms a Borel collection. \end{defn} Each class of manifolds in the above list is strongly Borel.
 Here is our second main result: